OISF/suricata/doc/userguide/rules/base64-keywords.rst

 The ``offset`` option specifies how many bytes to skip before the decoding should start.
 Bytes are skipped relative to the start of the payload buffer if relative is not set.

 The ``relative`` option makes the decoding start relative to the previous content match.
-Default behavior is to start at the begging of the buffer.
+Default behavior is to start at the beginning  of the buffer.
 This option makes ``offset`` skip bytes relative to the previous match.

-.. note:: Regardin ``relative`` and ``base64_decode``:
+.. note:: Regarding ``relative`` and ``base64_decode``:

-    The content match that you want to decode relative from must be the first match in the stream.
+    The content match that you want to decode relative to must be the first match in the stream.

 base64_data
 -----------